Big move coming up? Picking the best boxes for moving will make sure the experience is as hassle-free as possible.

 But before you haul your nice, compact moving boxes home, be sure you have a dry, temperate, out-of-the-way place to store them as you fill them.
 First-timers often underestimate what a major hassle it can be to relocate un-taped, half-filled boxes.

-Cardboard Boxes vs. Plastic Tubs
+Cardboard Boxes vs. Plastic Storage Bins

 Which raises the question: why not use plastic tubs?
 They’re large, waterproof, with those easy-grip handles and easy-open tops, and best of all, they’re already assembled.